GreatSlai/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
+#!/bin/bash
-This repo is for script tasks in ALX-SE programme
+This is my first script task